-JOB PLACEMENT SERVICES
+♦ JOB PLACEMENT SERVICES

 Students looking for full time employment after graduation from technical programs can be helped by the faculty.
-Students who need a full- or part-time while while enrolled at the College can often be helped by the Student Job Placement Service located in the Student Services Center (C-Building).
+Part-time job openings are kept on file in the Financial Aid office in the Student Services Center (C-Building).

-Prospective employers of students are required to file a written assurance of non-discrimination on the basis of age, color, creed, handicap, marital status, national origin, race, religion, or sex before their job openings are listed by the College's Student Job Placement Service.
+Prospective employers of students are required to file a written assurance of non-discrimination on the basis of age, color, creed, handicap, marital status, national origin, race, religion, or sex before their job openings are listed.